1.01 The name of this Society shall be "The Halifax Estate Planning Council" (hereinafter referred to as "the Council")

 4.04 The Officers shall not be entitled to any remuneration.

-5.01 Any four members of the Executive Committee shall constitute a quorum for the transaction of business.
+5.01 Any three (3) members of the Executive Committee shall constitute a quorum for the transaction of business.

-5.02 A majority of the members of the Council shall constitute a quorum at any regular, special or annual meeting of the Council.
+5.02 Twenty (20) members of the Council shall constitute a quorum at any regular, special or annual meeting of the Council.

-5.03 Voting at any regular, general or special meeting of the Council must be by a member personally, and not by a substitute or proxy
+5.03 Voting at any regular, general or special meeting of the Council must be by a member personally.

 6.01 After the first annual general meeting, the President shall at least thirty days prior to the date of any Annual General Meeting, appoint a nominating committee of five members, one from each of the groups mentioned in Article 2.01.
 The nominating committee shall submit a list of nominees as members of the Executive Committee, to be voted upon at the Annual General Meeting.
 The list shall be filed with the Secretary at least ten days before the date of the Annual General Meeting.
 In addition, any member, by notice in writing filed with the Secretary at least five days before the Annual General Meeting, may nominate a nominee, with the consent of the nominee, for election to the Executive Committee.
 The members of the Council in attendance at the Annual General Meeting shall be entitled to vote for any nominee named by either of the foregoing methods, to election to the Executive Committee.

-8.01 Meetings of the Executive Committee may be called by the President at his discretion, or when requested to do so by three members of the Committee.
+8.01 Meetings of the Executive Committee may be called by the President at his or her discretion, or when requested to do so by three members of the Committee and shall be held no less than seven times per year.
 The Executive Committee shall establish rules of procedure and practice for its meetings, and may amend such rules as and when necessary.
 In the case of a tie vote, the President shall cast the deciding vote.

 10.01 Meetings to further the objects of the Council may be called by the Executive Committee at stated times, or from time to time in their discretion, and the programme of such meetings shall be arranged by the Executive Committee.

-10.02 Special meetings shall be called at the request of the President, or in his absence, of the Vice-President, or upon the written request of three members.
-At least seven days notice of such meetings shall be given to the members by notice mailed by the Secretary, within three days of his/her receipt of the request for such meetings.
+10.02 Special meetings shall be called at the request of the President, or in his or her absence, of the Vice-President, or upon the written request of three members.
+At least seven days' notice of such meetings shall be given to the members by notice emailed by the Secretary, within three days of his/her receipt of the request for such meetings.

 11.01 The President shall, when present, preside at all meetings of the Council and of the Executive Committee.
 The President shall also be charged with the general management and supervision of the affairs and operations of the Council.